tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Configuration.md

 `Configuration` in Asp.Net Core is a term referring to a sub-system which provides settings, in the form of `Key-Value` pairs, required for application configuration.

-`Configuration` in Asp.Net Core is a very complex issue.
+`Configuration` in Asp.Net Core is a complex issue.

 ## .Net and Asp.Net Core Configuration documentation